amandabrbz/lemon-lime-site/README.md

-# New Studie: Professional Site
+# New Study: Professional Site

 This is the final project from [Front End Design Essencial's](https://www.udemy.com/course/front-end-essencial/) course.